Czech Republic in the Eurovision Song Contest: 2015–present: Return

 For the 2025 contest, ČT opted to internally select its entry.
-The selected entrant, Slovak-born singer Adonxs, was revealed on 11 December 2024, and his song "Kiss Kiss Goodbye" was presented on 7 March 2025.
-Performing in the second semi-final on 15 May 2025, he failed to qualify for the final, placing 12th in a field of 16, scoring 29 points.
+The selected entrant, Slovak singer Adonxs, was revealed on 11 December 2024, and his song "Kiss Kiss Goodbye" was presented on 7 March 2025.
+Performing in the second semi-final on 15 May 2025 in Basel, Switzerland, he failed to qualify for the final, placing 12th in a field of 16, scoring 29 points.

+Just like in the 2025 edition of the contest, the Czech entry for the 2026 contest was selected internally. ČT announced that 260 songs had been submitted to represent Czechia in Vienna, Austria.
+On 1 March, ČT stated that it would announce the selected artist on 8 March 2026.
+The entrant was revealed to be Daniel Žižka.
+The song "Crossroads", composed by Žižka himself, was revealed on 11 March.
+Performing in the second semi-final on 14 May 2026, Žižka qualified the Czech Republic for the final, marking the country's sixth qualification.
+In the final on 16 May, Žižka performed 11th and went on to finish in 16th place, scoring 113 points.
+His performance in the final was affected by several technical issues, and although the Czech delegation submitted a request to perform again, they were denied to do so.